MrHippo/squekky-api/README.md

 squekky-cms-interface
 =====================

+Squekky (http://squekky.com) is a website for promoting activities (things to do) to people who might be interested.
+It is location based, allowing people to find things to do in their local area.

-The most current version of your Squekky activities can be downloaded from the Squekky.com(.au) server and automatically included in a webpage of your choice.
-"Current" here means the latest activites you submitted to Squekky regardless of whether they are approved, not-approved, or under review.
+The most current version of your Squekky activities can be downloaded from the Squekky server and automatically included in a webpage of your choice.
+"Current" here means the latest activities you submitted to Squekky regardless of whether they are approved, not-approved, or under review.
 In this way, changes made to your Squekky activities will appear on your webpage immediately.

 ## Usage ##